SanyamJain2704/tda_basics/Rebuttal.md

 Reviewer LkLL

 5. **Lemma to proposition**: We thank the reviewer for raising this important point.
 Subsequently, we have modified the lemma to a proposition.
 Section 6.2 reflects this change

 Regarding the size of the dataset, kindly refer to our response 3 to CuEK.
 Also Appendix Section B provides complete results using 10 fold CV and 9 seeds for MUTAG while 5 each for PROTEINS and COLLAB.
-Appendix B provides all results.